Carpets are a beautiful and functional addition to your home, but maintenance can be tricky. How are you cleaning yours to best preserve them?

 Steam cleaning has fewer advantages, but to some, its greatest strength outweighs dry-cleaning in every way:

 - Less effort: It could be less effort for you too.
 Since you need specialized machinery to do the job, professionals can do it for you.
-This way, you’ll know that your carpet is cleaned efficiently and you won’t have to lift a finger.
+This way, you’ll know that your carpet is cleaned efficiently, and you won’t have to lift a finger.

 - Expensive: All of this comes at a frustrating price, though.
 Steam cleaning soaks your carpets, and it could take days to dry properly.
 Also, hiring a cleaning team or machine may cost a pretty penny.
 Costs depend on the size of the house and the depth of the problem.
 Expect to pay anything from $175 to $600 for an entire house clean room (3).
 So not everyone can afford steam cleaning.

-- Deep cleans carpets.
+- Deep cleans carpets with professional-level strength.

 - Less exposure to harmful chemicals.